Hell-to-Finish Formation: Description

 The formation consists mostly of red to red-brown to gray or green shale, mudstone, and arkosic siltstone.
 The base of the formation is a well indurated conglomerate derived from the underlying Paleozoic beds.
 Minor arkose and limestone are present in the uppermost beds.
 The total thickness is up to 1700-3500 feet but varies considerably over the region.
 The formation rests on a profound unconformity with underlying Paleozoic formations in most locations, but overlies the Broken Jug Formation in the Little Hatchet Mountains.
-The Hell-to-Finish Foramtion is transitional to the overlying U-Bar Formation.
+The Hell-to-Finish Formation is transitional to the overlying U-Bar Formation.
 The transitional contact with the Aptian U-Bar Formation suggests that the Hell-to-Finish Formation cannot be much older than Aptian.

 The formation is interpreted as being deposited in an arid client, based on the nature of paleosols within the formation.
 Deposition took place in a west-northwest-trending rift basin.